Dragalia Lost Top Character Index

 - Ship Tease: Being a Clueless Chick Magnet aside, the Prince gets a noticeable amount of teasing with a number of characters throughout both the main story and adventurer's stories.
 Some are more obvious than others.

-- Sibling Rivalry: With the rest of his royal siblings, especially Emperess Zethia after he declares the Halidom an independent power from the Dyranell Empire.
+- Sibling Rivalry: With the rest of his royal siblings, especially Empress Zethia after he declares the Halidom an independent power from the Dyrenell Empire.

 - Simple, yet Awesome: Euden's kit is fairly straightforward, having two damage skills, a passive skill that permanently boosts his Strength every time he transforms, and even offers boosted Player EXP.
 He's still one of the most reliable fire sword users to players who don't have Marth (who is a 5* limited unit) or Naveed (a 5* unit).

 - Spare to the Throne: The sparest, to the point that he had actually been avoiding taking the Dragon Choosing (a prerequisite for being considered for the throne) until it was required for world-saving reasons.